 Good formatting helps the reader.
-If someone hands you a report, and you want to read the introduction first, you will know exactly where to look.
+If someone hands you a report and you want to read the introduction first, you will know exactly where to look.
 Reports are usually read in a hurry because readers want to quickly get the information they need and a predictable report format helps them achieve that.

-Think of a formal written report as having three distinct parts: a front matter, the report body and the back matter.
-Within those three parts are lo elements you may choose to include in your report.
+Think of a formal written report as having three distinct parts: the front matter, the report body and the back matter.
+Within those three parts are elements you may choose to include in your report.
 Some may not be necessary, depending on how you produce your work.

-In order, these elements are:
+In order, these are the typical elements of reports:

-1. The Front Matter
+1. The Front Matter:

-- Title Page - Transmittal document (may not be needed, depending on length and audience) - Executive summary (may not be needed, depending on length)
+- Title page - Transmittal document (may not be needed, depending on length and audience) - Executive summary (may not be needed, depending on length)